tanc/gridsome-cockpit-source/README.md

 ```

 In the example above, this plugin will add fields (if they exist and are localized) to GraphQL.
 Each localized field will have the two letter code appended, for example, if you have a field called `intro` which is localized and you have `it` and `de` as your languages you will see three fields added to GraphQL called `intro`, `introIt` and `introDe`

+At the time of writing there is currently no officially supported method of handling i18n (internationalisation) content within Gridsome so it will be up to you to decide how you want to display and handle your translated fields.

 ## Cockpit API configuration